techequitytraining/gcp-m2c-vm/README.md

-# Application Re-platforming Demo: VM to Container with Google Cloud
+# Application Re-platforming Demo Script: VM to Container with Google Cloud

 ## 🚀 Modernize Your Applications with Migrate to Containers